bcstp/hugosite/content/post/2021-mar-texas-values.md

 ## Fighting for faith, family, and freedom in Texas

-Our guest speaker will be [Jonathan Covey](https://txvalues.org/), the Director of Policy for Texas Values, a nonprofit group dedicated to fighting for faith, family, and freedom in the state of Texas.
+Our guest speaker will be **Jonathan Covey**, the Director of Policy for **[Texas Values](https://txvalues.org/)**, a nonprofit group dedicated to fighting for faith, family, and freedom in the state of Texas.

 The Texas Values mission is to preserve and advance a culture of family values in the state of Texas.
 The Texas Values vision is to stand for **biblical, Judeo-Christian values** by ensuring Texas is a state in which ***religious liberty flourishes, families prosper, and every human life is valued.***